-Industry Liaison Group (ILGs) as a concept, was spawned by the U.S. Department of Labor's Office of Federal Contract Compliance (OFCCP) programs in the early 1980's to encourage open communication between industry and the OFCCP.
-The objectives have expanded since the ILG's beginnings to include partnerships with other government agencies, like the Equal Employment Opportunity Commission (EEOC).
-Local ILGs are found in every Department of Labor (DOL) region.
+Jacksonville Industry Leader was spawned by the U.S. Department of Labor’s Office of Federal Contract Compliance (OFCCP) programs to encourage open communication between industry and the OFCCP.
+The objectives have expanded since the beginning to include partnerships with other government agencies, like the Equal Employment Opportunity Commission (EEOC).
+Local groups are found in every Department of Labor (DOL) region.

-In a memo dated January 29, 1982 from Ms. Ellen Shong (now Shong-Bergman), then the Director of the Office of Federal Contract Compliance Programs, Department of Labor, encouraged enhanced communications between the federal contractor community and the agency, through the newly created concept of "Industry Liaison Groups" (ILGs).
+The Director of the Office of Federal Contract Compliance Programs, Department of Labor, encouraged enhanced communications between the federal contractor community and the agency, through the newly created concept of Liaison Groups.

-The first ILG, was established in 1982, in what was then considered Department of Labor Region X (Alaska, Idaho, Oregon, Washington), and was joined by other newly formed ILGs across the country.
-ILGs are individual, separate and distinct organizations that are self-governed by their individual membership.
-ILGs may hold meetings monthly, quarterly, semi-annually or annually depending on members' interests to discuss issues relevant to both the federal contractor and government enforcement agency personnel.
+The first group was established in what was then considered Department of Labor Region X and was joined by other newly formed liaison groups across the country.
+Liaisons are individual, separate and distinct organizations that are self-governed by their individual membership.
+They may hold meetings monthly, quarterly, semi-annually or annually depending on members’ interests to discuss issues relevant to both the federal contractor and government enforcement agency personnel.

-The Industry Liaison Group movement from its very beginning was so successful that a local ILG volunteered to host an annual ILG conference.
-The first Annual ILG Conference was held in 1983 in New Orleans.
-Every year since, the nation's foremost affirmative action officers, equal opportunity directors, and diversity leaders, from business, industry and education have gathered to meet with government agency leadership from the OFCCP and EEOC to engage in cooperative discussions regarding regulations, compliance, best practices, and successful approaches to ensuring America's work place is free from unlawful discrimination.
+The Liaison Group movement from its very beginning was so successful that a local group volunteered to host an annual liaison group conference.
+The first Annual Conference was held in 2002 in Jacksonville.
+Every year since, the nation’s foremost affirmative action officers, equal opportunity directors, and diversity leaders, from business, industry and education have gathered to meet with government agency leadership from the OFCCP and EEOC to engage in cooperative discussions regarding regulations, compliance, best practices, and successful approaches to ensuring America’s work place is free from unlawful discrimination.